 However, there are certain cases wherein using one becomes imperative for a web site.
 You must leverage the power of these services if:

-- Your WordPress site is growing at an exponential rate.
+- Your traffic is growing at an exponential rate.

 - Your website is receiving a decent amount of worldwide traffic from various countries around the globe.

-- You have a complex, media-heavy WordPress site containing a lot of images, videos or audio clips.
+- You have a complex, media-heavy domain containing a lot of images, videos or audio clips.

 - Your site is prone to sudden traffic spikes, like if you have a WooCommerce-powered online shop that often experiences a load on the web server, especially during holidays and special sales.